carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         bugs should be expected to result in program termination, which can still be used in other attacks, such as Denial-of-Service.

-    -   "Mitigated" is an overloaded, and it may not be succinctly clear that it's about security mitigations.
+    -   "Mitigated" is an overloaded term, and it may not be succinctly clear that it's about security mitigations.

 -   Some terms which were considered and don't fit well into the above groups